 Michael Logan, audio/video production instructor at Prosper ISD says they tried to plan for future needs as well.
 “When we planned the opening of the stadium, we basically wanted it to be future proof.
 So we put in everything in here that we think we would be needing for the next five to 10 years.”

 Logan says that while he understands the concern some people have about the expense of the stadium, his perspective changed after the first game.

 “I had a crew of 14 students who have been training for over three weeks and have spent the last six months generating content finally get the chance to put it to action,” he says.
 “Nerdy kids who usually sit in the back of the class and hate going to the lunch room got to actually experience professional studio work on professional equipment.”

 Little agrees that the Daktronics board and control software are a big asset to their students.

 Logan adds, “Yes, the broadcast control room and cameras cost a lot of money, but I truly see how it was an investment in MY students.
 I’m sure within a few years some of them will be working in the NFL or NBA for no other reason than the opportunity they were given – because of this money invested.”

 He adds, “One of my students told me, ‘Mr. Logan, I want this to be the best high school show in America.
 I want other schools to be calling us, asking how we’re doing this.’
-So we’re sort of taking this to the next level and creating a lot of our own content.
-Daktronics supplied us with a lot of graphics we can use to start out with.”
+So we’re taking this to the next level and creating a lot of our own content.
+Daktronics supplied us with graphics we can use to start out with.”

 Advice for schools considering a video display

-“I would say that they need to do it, and don’t be afraid to let the kids do it,” says Little.
+“I would say don’t be afraid to let the kids do it,” says Little.
 “They will pleasantly surprise you at how much they can do.”

 Logan says that while he and his students jumped right in and started developing complex content right away, it doesn’t have to happen all at once.